ghostlexly/gpu-video-wallpaper/readme.md

 To install, simply run `ìnstall.sh`, which will set up all dependencies, install the necessary files to your system and optionally create a start menu entry.

+If want to run the installer on a distribution that is not based on Debian, you may want to run the installer in distro-agnostic mode: `install.sh --distro-agnostic`.
+This will disable automatic dependency-checking and installing.

 ## Dependencies

 All dependencies will be installed when running `install.sh`.